antilatency/Antilatency.Copilot/README.md

 After starting the tracking, the program will request the state of an Alt and output its state every 1 second (1FPS) in the terminal:

 Position - the tridimensional worldspace pose of the object.
 Position is in meters.
-Yaw - yaw about the z-axis of environment.
+Yaw - yaw about the y-axis of environment.

 Stability stage - if it is Tracking6Dof, tracking data is good.